mshich1/FRIDA/README.md

 **Mistral_Results:** All results for the Mistral based FRIDA model.
 The name refers to the ablation model in question. em means exact match, sem means semscore.

+**Seed_Sentences** The resulting sentences from the templates used for few-shot prompting Gemini

 ## Walk through of the pipeline
 ### Part 1: Creating the seed sentences